garmann/vimcar-backend-challenge/README.md

 currently you have to run your own flask and myqsl process. there is no docker container or else. for my development i always use my vagrant images. this would be to overkill to upload them.

+update: run a mysql docker container:
+- docker build -t mysql57-vimcar .
+- docker run -e MYSQL_ROOT_PASSWORD=x -p 3306:3306 mysql57-vimcar

+now there is no need to change config.json. mysql will listen on your host on 3306.

 ## commands
 - register new user:
 ```http --form POST http://0.0.0.0:5000/register username="1@1.de" password="XXX"```